 Each variant has its own id and all share the same item_group_id: 79052.

-⚠ Do not include any "parent" or "group" row in the catalog.
+⚠ Do not include a "parent" or "group" row in the catalog.

-Some catalog formats include an additional row whose id matches the item_group_id value of the variants, without that row itself being a real purchasable variant (no individual colour, size or stock level).
+Some catalog formats include an additional row whose id matches the item_group_id value of the variants, without that row itself being a real purchasable variant (no color, size, or stock of its own).

-This type of row is not compliant with the structure expected by the Assistant and may cause unexpected behaviour:
+This type of row does not comply with the expected structure for the Assistant and can cause undesired behavior:

-- The Assistant may identify this row during product matching, but the Add-To-Cart feature will not work correctly, as this row does not correspond to any real variant.
+- The Assistant may identify this row during product search, but the add to cart (Add-To-Cart) feature will not work correctly, as this row does not correspond to any real variant.

-- The variant selection panel shown to the visitor will be incorrect or absent.
+- The variant selection presented to the visitor will be incorrect or absent.

-If your catalog contains this type of row, remove it.
-Only rows corresponding to real, purchasable variants should be present.
+If your catalog contains this type of row, delete it.
+Only rows corresponding to real purchasable variants should be present.

 id field (unique variant identifier) and not via the item_group_id field.
-It is therefore essential that every row in the catalog represents a real variant, with its own id and a populated item_group_id.
+It is therefore essential that each row in the catalog represents a real variant, with its own id and a filled-in item_group_id.

-2. Assistance in creating the product catalog through CSV file
+2. Creating the product catalog with the CSV file

-If your file does not use the standard CSV format (comma, semicolon, tab, etc.), adjust the field separator to ensure correct reading.
+If your file does not use the standard CSV format (comma, semicolon, tab, etc.), adjust the field separator to ensure correct parsing.

-When the columns in your file follow standard labels, they are automatically recognized and mapped to the corresponding fields.
-Additional columns that are not configured in the mapping will be added as complementary information, as long as their name is clear enough to be interpreted correctly.
+When the columns in your file use standard labels, they are automatically recognized and mapped to the corresponding fields.
+Additional columns not configured in the mapping will be added as supplementary information, provided their name is explicit enough to be interpreted correctly.

-Finally, be sure to regularly update your CSV file to ensure the Assistant always has the most up-to-date information about your products.
+Your information must be regularly updated to ensure that your Assistant always has the most up-to-date information about your products.

 3. Error management

-In case of an error, an explanatory message will specify the reasons for the issue.
+In case of an error, an explanatory message specifies the reasons for the problem.

 The most common errors include:

-- CSV format violation: Some rows do not contain the same number of columns.
+- Non-compliant CSV format: Some rows do not contain the same number of columns.
 Each row must have a fixed number of columns, even if some are empty.

 - Non-compliant encoding: The file is not encoded in UTF-8.

-- Field format violation: The content of one or more fields does not follow the expected specifications (see the product catalog field requirements).
+- Invalid field format: The content of one or more fields does not follow the expected specifications (see the product catalog field requirements).